Consecration of Russia to the Immaculate Heart of Mary: 21st century

 At the formal request of the Episcopal Conference of Ukrainian Catholic Bishops, the Holy See announced on 15 March 2022 that Pope Francis would consecrate Russia and Ukraine to the Immaculate Heart of Mary on 25 March 2022 at Saint Peter's Basilica in Rome.
-The 25 March is the same date as when John Paul II consecrated Russia to the Immaculate Heart in 1984.
+The 25 March date is the same date as when John Paul II consecrated Russia to the Immaculate Heart in 1984.
 A consecration ceremony was also scheduled in Fátima, Portugal by the papal almoner, Cardinal Konrad Krajewski.
 Accordingly, the Pope sent a letter to invite all the Catholic bishops to join with him in the consecration, by their own volition, at the same designated time the consecration by the pope was to take place.
 He also invited all Catholic communities and all the faithful to join him in the consecration.
 The text of the consecration contains explicit mentions of "Russia and Ukraine" in the consecration formula.

-Pope Francis' consecration of Russia

-On 25 March 2022 the consecration by Francis took place in Saint Peter's Basilica in conjunction with a penitential service, with Francis stating: "Mother of God and our mother, to your Immaculate Heart we solemnly entrust and consecrate ourselves, the church and all humanity, especially Russia and Ukraine".
-Konrad Krajewski also made a similar consecration in Portugal.
+The Saint Peter's Basilica consecration took place in conjunction with a penitential service, with Francis stating: "Mother of God and our mother, to your Immaculate Heart we solemnly entrust and consecrate ourselves, the church and all humanity, especially Russia and Ukraine".
+Cardinal Krajewski made a similar consecration in Portugal.

 The text of the consecration contains the title "Earth of Heaven" to refer to Virgin Mary in some of its versions.
 This title raised concerns among some Catholics.
 The Holy See explained the origin of the title was "taken from a Byzantine-Slavic monastic hymn, and it poetically signifies the union of heaven and earth that we can contemplate in Virgin Mary assumed bodily into Heaven".

 Conversion of Russia

 In 1946, during a gathering of youth at Fátima, Sister Lucia was asked by a young Russian girl, Natacha Derfelden, as to how the conversion of Russia would be accomplished.
 Sister Lucia responded that the conversion of Russia would come through the Eastern Orthodox Church and "the Oriental rite", seemingly meaning the conversion implied reconciliation and reunion between the Russian Orthodox Church and the Roman Catholic Church.
-A theological commentary written by Joseph Cardinal Ratzinger on the Fátima secret cites it as a "conversion of the heart".
+A theological commentary written by Cardinal Joseph Ratzinger on the Fátima secret cites it as a "conversion of the heart".

-In 2003 and 2014, the Theotokos Derzhavnaya and the Theotokos of Port Arthur icon, were brought for veneration to the Portuguese city of Fatima, where, according to Lucia dos Santos, Our Lady of Fatima predicted in 1917 that post-revolutionary Russia would, "spread her errors throughout the world, causing wars and persecutions of the Church."
+In 2003 and 2014, the Theotokos Derzhavnaya and the Theotokos of Port Arthur icon, were brought for veneration to the Portuguese city of Fatima,. where, according to Lucia dos Santos, Our Lady of Fatima predicted in 1917 that post-revolutionary Russia would, "spread her errors throughout the world, causing wars and persecutions of the Church."